-Intermittent fasting (IF) is another dietary approach for weight loss that involves periods of fasting and eating with or without caloric restriction.
-Popular types of IF include alternate-day fasting, the 5:2 fast (five days of normal eating and two days of restricted eating per week), and time-restricted feeding.6 In time-restricted feeding trials the fasting window varies from 12 to 16 hours with an ad libitum diet during the feeding hours.
-The key appeal of IF is high compliance and easy sustainability compared to daily calorie restriction or low carbohydrate diets.
+Intermittent energy restriction (IER) is another dietary approach for weight loss that involves periods of fasting and eating with or without calorie restriction.
+Popular types of IER include alternate-day fasting (ADF), the 5:2 fast (five days of normal eating and two days of restricted eating per week), and time-restricted feeding.9 In time-restricted feeding trials, the fasting window varies from 12 to 20 hours with an ad libitum diet during the feeding hours.
+The key appeal of IER is high compliance, easy sustainability compared to continuous daily calorie restriction or low carbohydrate diets and other potential health benefits.
 However, it is important to counsel patients about making healthy food choices when they are not fasting to improve their clinical outcomes further.

-The evidence suggests that IF is safe for most healthy adults and achieves comparable weight loss and metabolic improvements to continuous energy restriction.7-8 In a recent meta-analysis, both intermittent and continuous energy restriction resulted in a similar weight loss, maintenance and improvements in cardiovascular risk factors.9

-However, feelings of hunger may be more pronounced during intermittent energy restriction.
-Many studies on IF are short-term and involve small numbers of subjects.
-Therefore, longer-term trials would help build confidence in recommending this eating plan.
+The evidence suggests that IER is safe for most healthy adults and achieves comparable weight loss and metabolic improvements to continuous energy restriction.10-11 In one recent meta-analysis, both intermittent and continuous energy restriction resulted in a similar weight loss, maintenance, and improvements in cardiovascular risk factors.12 However, feelings of hunger may be more pronounced during IER.
+Many studies on IER are short-term and involve a small number of subjects.
+Therefore, longer-term trials would help build confidence in recommending these diet plans.